HEALTH CRISIS & COVID-19 UPDATES

 Daily Mass will be offered at 9:00 a.m. on Monday, Tuesday, Wednesday and Friday.
 Morning Prayer will be offered at 9:30 a.m. on all weekdays.
 We will continue to stream the 9:00 a.m. daily Mass.
 Please note that this schedule sometimes shifts during the week depending on our pastor's additional responsibilities and other obligations.
 Thank you for your patience.

-We will also continue to offer Eucharistic Adoration on the First Friday of each month after the 9:00 a.m.
+We will also continue to offer Eucharistic Adoration every Friday after the 9:00 a.m.
 Mass.
-During this Year of the Eucharist, we are going to devote each of the months to a special cause and ask people to join us, in person or via live stream, to pray with us.
+During this Year of the Eucharist, we are going to devote Holy Hour to a special cause and ask people to join us, in person or via live stream, to pray with us.

 In addition to Saturday Confessions from 3:30 p.m. - 4:30 p.m. in the Saint Joseph Chapel, we will be adding an early morning session.
 Beginning Tuesday, June 8, we will offer the sacrament of reconciliation on Tuesday mornings from 6:30 a.m. until 8:30 a.m.
 For all confessions we will revise the current procedures slightly in the near future, check our website weekly for updates.